Early American Bell Telephone Company (AT&T) issued to and signed by Thomas Sanders- 1880

 Adding to cart… The item has been added

-Certificate #489.
+Certificate #491.
 The American Bell Telephone Company.
 RARE Stock certificate for 300 shares.
-Issued to and signed on stub and verso by Thomas Sanders (1839 - 1911).
+Issued to and signed (twice) on stub and verso by Thomas Sanders (1839 - 1911).
 A financially successful leather merchant, Sanders met Alexander Graham Bell while the latter was tutoring his deaf-mute son.
 Along with Gardiner Hubbard, Sanders became a primary financial supporter of Bell’s experiments in the development of the telephone.
 He served as the first treasurer of Bell Telephone.
 The American Bell Telephone Company was formed on March 20, 1880 as a result of the merger of The Bell Telephone Company and New England Telephone Company.
 William Hathaway Forbes (W. H. Forbes) signed the certificate as president.
 Dated May 1, 1880.

 William Hathaway Forbes (1840–1897) was an American businessman.
 He was born on October 31, 1840 in Milton, Massachusetts.
 His father, John Murray Forbes, was a French-born railroad magnate.